The Bankrate promise

 - You live in a neighborhood with a high rate of crime, vandalism or theft.
 This is typically more common in urban areas.

-- Your home is very old and has outdated systems that make your home risky to insure, like old plumbing or electrical wiring.
+- Your home is very old and has outdated systems that make it risky to insure, like old plumbing or electrical wiring.

 FAIR Plans also serve homeowners with a lengthy claims history.
-If you’ve filed more than a few insurance claims, especially major ones, it’s a red flag for insurance companies.
-When you apply for a new policy, the insurance company can review your CLUE report, which includes a record of every insurance claim you’ve ever filed.
+If you’ve filed more than a few insurance claims, especially major ones, it may be a red flag for insurance companies.
+When you apply for a new policy, the insurance company can review your Comprehensive Loss Underwriting Exchange (CLUE) report, which includes a record of the insurance claims you’ve filed.
 A spotty claims record can make it difficult to get preferred coverage, so you might have to resort to a FAIR Plan if you fall into this category.

 How to get FAIR Plan homeowners insurance

-If you do qualify, you’ll get assigned to an agent who will provide an application.
-You’ll need to give them some information about your home and some personal details.
+- If you do qualify, you will get assigned to an agent with whom you have to file an application, along with additional details about yourself and your property.
 Along with your application, you might also have to provide proof of denied coverage from one or more private providers.
+This is also the stage where you’ll make note of the coverage limits you’re requesting.

 Keep in mind that some states require FAIR homeowners insurance customers to apply for private home insurance once per year.
-If approved, you’ll no longer be eligible for the FAIR Plan insurance.
+If approved, you will no longer be eligible for the FAIR Plan insurance.

 States that offer FAIR Plan insurance

 Not every state offers a FAIR Plan, but many do, especially states with a high rate of severe weather.
-Currently, 31 states and Washington D.C. offer a FAIR Plan to high-risk homeowners.
+As of 2021, the most recent year with data available, 30 states and Washington D.C. offer a FAIR Plan to high-risk homeowners.

 - New Jersey